Caution Updated:

 Your site must meet the following criteria:

-1. Located within the Established Areas boundary.
+• Boundary: Located within the Developed Areas boundary.

-2. Residential – Grade-Oriented Infill (R-CG) District
+• Land Use: Designated Residential – Grade-Oriented (R-CG) District.

-8. Not located on a designated Main Street
+• Not on a designated Main Street.

-9. Not located within a public realm setback
+• Not within a public realm setback.

 Confirm Using the Interactive Map